gobasu/alchemy/README.md

 Creating bootstrap file
 -----------------------

-In order to create your first application point you server's root directory to `public` and put there a `index.php` file
+In order to create your first application point you server's root directory to `public` dir and put there a `index.php` file

 ```php
 <?php